-Similar to how double pane glass insulates your home by trapping air between its layers, to properly insulate yourself from the elements you need to trap air between your body and what’s outside.
+Similar to how double-pane glass insulates your home, by trapping air between its layers, properly insulating yourself from the elements means knowing how to trap air between your body and what’s outside.

-Whether you’re in an urban or wilderness setting there are a number of things that you can use to stay warm.
+Whether you’re in an urban environment or a wilderness setting there are always a number of materials that you can use to stay warm.